 All VCS Version 4 documents are effective on the issue date, unless otherwise stated in the VCS Version 4 Summary of Effective Dates.

 Issues Currently Under Development

 Verra is considering several updates to the VCS Program documents intended to strengthen or expand the scope of the program and to ensure that projects deliver real, permanent, and additional emission reductions and removals.
-We are inviting feedback from stakeholders to obtain input on:
+The updates include: